 China continues to bully others in SCS: US Pacific Fleet commander

 The US Pacific Fleet Commander on Tuesday said there has been no reduction in Beijing's assertiveness in the disputed South China Sea, a vital trade route in the global supply chain, and it continues to bully other nations in the strategic region.
-Admiral John Aquilino, who is in India, met Navy chief Admiral Karambir Singh and other senior defense officials.
-He said he and Singh discussed ways to enhance cooperation and increase information-sharing.
+Admiral John Aquilino, who is in India, met Navy chief Admiral Karambir Singh and other senior defence officials.
+He said he and Singh discussed ways to enhance cooperation and increase information-sharing and better integration between the two navies.

 "The US and India have common values.
 We understand that the ability to operate in accordance with international laws and maritime environment only allows both of us to prosper as well as the rest of the nations in the area," he said in an interaction with reporters.
 The chief of the Hawai-based Pacific fleet said China's military buildup in the disputed waters of the SCS threatens several countries, many of whom are American allies.